eighthjouster/jscause/Documentation.md

 ## What is new in JSCause?

 Please refer to the project's CHANGELOG.md file for project updates.
-Check out the ROADMAP.md file to learn more about planned future features and additions.

-You can also check the ROADMAP.md file to learn more about planned future features and additions.
+You can also check out the ROADMAP.md file to learn more about planned future features and additions.

 ## What is JSCause?